Ma110w/Sapphire-site/README.md

 ---

 ## Usage Guide 📄
-- Use this site to verify visual or functional aspects of the macro.
+- Use this site for publishing of the macro's download links, News, Warnings, and Recommendations.
 - Keep changes incremental and easy to track.

 ---